ichengde/GoodTranslate/README.md

   hot key:
   * Alt + 1: translator selected text from auto to chinese language.
   * Alt + 2: translator selected text from auto to english language.
-  * Alt + 3: clean text which is translate text.
+  * Alt + 3: delete text which is translate text.